Active Learning for Control-Oriented Identification of Nonlinear Systems: Problem Formulation

 To ensure parameter recovery is possible for the learner, we make the following assumption regarding identifiability. \begin{assumption} Fix some positive constant $C_{\loja}$ and $\alpha \in (\frac{1}{4}, \frac{1}{2}]$.
 The learner has access to a policy $\pi^0 \in \Pi_{\exp}$ which is $(C_{\loja}, \alpha)$-Lojasiewicz. \end{assumption}

 While the Lojasiewicz assumption ensures that the data collected via the exploration policy $\pi^0$ is sufficient to identify the parameters, the rate of recovery may be slow.
 To bypass this limitation, we assume that some policy in the exploration class satisfies a persistence of excitation condition.
-Persistence of excitation for a nonlinear dynamical system involves the positive definiteness of the following matrix:
+This condition can be expressed by first defining the Fisher information matrix for a parameter $\phi$ and a policy $\pi$ as

+where $D f(X_t, U_t, \phi)$ is the Jacobian of $f$ with respect to $\phi$.
+The Fisher information measures the signal-to-noise ratio of the data collected from an episode of interaction with the system under exploration policy $\pi$.
+With this definition, persistance of excitation is equivalent to the positive definiteness of the matrix $\FI^\pi(\phi^\star)$.